For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Turdidae (Thrushes and Allies)

-WOOD THRUSH (Hylocichla mustelina) – At Rancho. [b*]
+WOOD THRUSH (Hylocichla mustelina) [b*]

 Mimidae (Mockingbirds and Thrashers)